tsuru/tsuru-admin/docs/source/index.rst

 <http://golang.org>`_, so before installing tsuru from source, please make sure
 you have `installed and configured Go <http://golang.org/doc/install>`_.

-With Go installed and configured, you can use ``go get`` to install **tsuru-admin**:
+With Go installed and configured, you will need to install godep and then download and compile tsuru-admin source.
+You can do that with the following
+commands:

 .. highlight:: bash

 ::

-$ go get github.com/tsuru/tsuru-admin
+    $ go get -d github.com/tsuru/tsuru-admin

-After installing, you must set the target with the tsuru server URL, something like:
+    $ pushd $GOPATH/src/github.com/tsuru/tsuru-admin
+    $ make godep
+    $ go install

 Managing remote tsuru server endpoints
 ======================================

+After installing, you must set the target with the tsuru server URL.
 The target is the **tsuru** server to which all operations will be directed to.

 .. highlight:: bash